Nandyal district: Geography

-This district is bounded on the north by Krishna rivers as well as Mahabubnagar district of Telangana State, on the south by Kadapa district and Anantapur Districts on the west by the Kurnool district and on the east by Prakasam District.
+This district is bounded on the north by Krishna rivers as well as Mahabubnagar district of Telangana State, on the south by Kadapa district and Anantapur Districts on the west by the Kurnool district and on the east by Markapuram district.

 Nallamala and Erramala are the two major mountain ranges which run in parallel from north to south of the district running in parallel from north to south.
 The Erramalas divide the district into two parts.The eastern part of the district lies between Erramalas and Nallamalas.
 It has mainly black cotton soil.
 Krishna and Kunderu are the main rivers.
 Kunderu also known as Kumudvathi originates on the western side of Erramala hills.
 It flows towards south through Midthur, Gadivemula, Nandyal, Gospadu, Koilakuntla, Dornipadu and Chagalamarri mandals before entering YSR District.

 Forest of the district covers an area of 3,08,607 hectares.
 It is about 32% of the district.
 It is confined to hilly areas of Nallamala and Erramala and part of Velikonda hills.
 Tamarind and Beedi leaves are forest's minor produce.
 Tigers and panthers are the main wild animals.
 Partridges, peacocks, red jungle foul are some of the birds in the forest.
 Nagarjuna Sagar – Srisailam wildlife Sanctuary with an area of 46.815 hectares is created in the north of Nallamalas to protect wildlife.
 Project Tiger was started near Srisailam with an area of 3,568 sq.km.
 As per 2003 census, there were 64 Tigers and 78 Panthers.

 Rollapadu village of Midthur mandal is famous for the spotting of the great Indian Bustard (Batta Meka) an endangered bird.
 A bird sanctuary with an area of 1,600 hectares was established to protect this species.